Cultural impact of Gilbert and Sullivan: Politics, government, and law

-It is not surprising, given the focus of Gilbert on politics, that politicians, cartoonists and political pundits have often found inspiration in these works.
-The phrase "A short, sharp shock," from the Act I song "I am so proud" in The Mikado, has been used in political manifestos.
-Likewise "Let the punishment fit the crime," from the title character's Act II song, is particularly mentioned in the course of British political debates.
-Political humour based on Gilbert and Sullivan's style and characters continues to be written.
+The phrase "A short, sharp shock", from the Act I song "I am so proud" in The Mikado, has been used in political manifestos.
+Likewise, "Let the punishment fit the crime", from the title character's Act II song, is particularly mentioned in the course of British political debates.
+Political humour based on Gilbert and Sullivan's style and characters continues into the 21st century.
 For example, in 1996, Virginia Bottomley, heritage secretary under John Major, sent up Tony Blair in a parody of "When I Was a Lad" from Pinafore.
-In October 2010, Ron Butler released a YouTube video pastiche of the Major-General's Song in character as, and mildly lampooning, President Obama.
+In October 2010, Ron Butler released a YouTube video pastiche of the "Major-General's Song" in character as, and mildly lampooning, President Obama.

+Lawyers have noted the Gilbert and Sullivan because so much of it spoofs the law, lawyers, government and their foibles.
 US Supreme Court Justice William Rehnquist, a lifelong fan of Gilbert and Sullivan, quoted lyrics from the operas in law cases, parodied the lyrics in his writings at the Court and added gold stripes to his judicial robes after seeing them used by the Lord Chancellor in a production of Iolanthe.
 The Lord Chancellor Lord Falconer, on the other side of the Atlantic, objected so strongly to Iolanthe's comic portrayal of Lord Chancellors (like himself) that he supported moves to disband the office.
 British politicians, beyond quoting some of the more famous lines, have also delivered speeches in the form of Gilbert and Sullivan parodies.
 These include Conservative Peter Lilley's pastiche of "I've got a little list" from The Mikado, listing those he was against, including "sponging socialists" and "young ladies who get pregnant just to jump the housing queue".

-In 2010 a parody version of the Major-General's song was posted as an op-ed piece in the Richmond Times-Dispatch mocking actions of the Attorney General of Virginia, Ken Cuccinelli.
 Other government references to Gilbert and Sullivan include postage stamps issued to memorialize the operas and various other uses by government entities.
 For instance, the arms granted to the municipal borough of Penzance in 1934 contain a pirate dressed in Gilbert's original costuming.